 Code Breakdown:

-- Later, used For loop to count every sheet and print them.
+- Used For loop to count every sheet and print them.

-Now have a look, Excel has printed all the sheets of my workbook as PDF with Fit to page.
+Excel has printed all the sheets of your workbook as separate PDF files, each fitted to one page.

 Related Articles